eclipse/packages/charts/hono/README.md

 Make sure to adapt/add properties as required by the custom service implementations.
 The information contained in the *specs* will then be used by all protocol adapters that get deployed.

-Note that *custom-http-secret* and *custom-http-secret* are expected to already exist in the name space that Hono gets installed to, i.e. the Helm chart will **not** create these secrets.
+Note that *custom-http-secret* and *custom-http-secret* are expected to already exist in the namespace that Hono gets installed to, i.e. the Helm chart will **not** create these secrets.
 Also note that even if the two secrets both contain a file *adapter.properties*, the content of these files can be specific to each adapter, i.e. the adapters can still use credentials that are specific to the type of adapter.